In3tinct/See-SURF/README.md

 Python based scanner to find potential SSRF parameters in a web application.

 ## Motivation
-SSRF being one of the critical vulnerabilities out there, i see there was not a tool which would automate finding potential vulnerale parameters, reducing the manual work in the age of automation.
+SSRF being one of the critical vulnerabilities out there in web, i see there was no tool which would automate finding potential vulnerale parameters.
 See-SURF can be added to your arsenal for recon while doing bug hunting/web application testing.

 ## Screenshots